Content Marketing Series: Conversation with Woody Meachum, Group Director of Digital Strategy at OMD

 One of the biggest challenges that we have right now is adjusting the thinking around how to bring content to market.
-Many marketers tend to develop and execute content strategies in a similar way to social, but while social and content marketing are similar, they also have many differences.
+Many marketers tend to develop, execute content strategies and inbound marketing strategies in a similar way to social, but while social and content marketing are similar, they also have many differences.
 Not only that, many businesses may skip over traditional marketing as well, which can actually generate a good amount of leads.
 Incorporating strategies like printing flyers, posters, and business cards, along with putting on billboards and signs could target a lot of the people, especially on road and in public transportation like buses and subways.

 As for inbound marketing and social media promotions, they can use similar assets, but consumer behavior can be highly different.
 Most organizations may make use of the services offered by an executive ghostwriter so that they can help these firms reach out to the right target audience with their creative writings and captions.
 However, part of the problem is getting people to understand that when consumers are on social they are in discovery mode – they are on a social platform because they are looking for something, whether it is an update on a family member, sports score, etc. That is not always the case when a consumer is surfing on a desktop or mobile web.
 In that case, it is more of a lean-back activity.
 Instilling in marketers that the same asset can be judged differently depending on where someone is experiencing it is a major challenge.